 This player came onto the scene a little later in his life and during his career dominated all challenges amongst the senior ranks.
-He also debut for NSW in 1990 in the Men’s 30 division, where he made immediate impact as a player who could read the game like few before him.
-Throughout his career at the top level he demonstrated that while possessing skills that allowed him to play the game two touches in front of his opponents he was also the consummate team man, ensuring that the goals of the team were always placed ahead of his own personal goals.
-With great acceleration and a deft passing game he constantly threaten and defensive line.
-His ability to read play not only made him a danger in attack, coupled with his acceleration it made him into one of the games safest defenders.
-Ask any whom have been lucky enough to play also side him and they will tell you he is their first pick every time.
-Blessed with talent, he is also a humble man who is one of our games true gentleman.
+He also debut for NSW in 1990 in the Men’s 30 division, where he made an immediate impact as a player who could read the game like a few before him.
+Throughout his career at the top level, he demonstrated that while possessing skills that allowed him to play the game two touches in front of his opponents he was also the consummate team man, ensuring that the goals of the team were always placed ahead of his own personal goals.
+With great acceleration and a deft passing game, he constantly threaten and defensive line.
+His ability to read play not only made him a danger in attack, but coupled with his acceleration it made him into one of the game’s safest defenders.
+Ask any who have been lucky enough to play also side him and they will tell you he is their first pick every time.
+Blessed with talent, he is also a humble man who is one of our game’s true gentlemen.
 He represented NSW from 1990 to 2004 and has 42 international caps for Australia

 Hall of Fame Inductees: 2008

-This lady captained her state and was destined for the highest honours from a very early age.
-She was an inspirational on field leader and a natural leader off the field through her actions, words and aura.
-This slated her by team mates and oppositions alike as one of the most respected players, of her era.
+This lady captained her state and was destined for the highest honors from a very early age.
+She was an inspirational on-field leader and a natural leader off the field through her actions, words, and aura.
+This slated her by teammates and opposition alike as one of the most respected players, of her era.
 As a player she was renowned as a strong powerful runner, one who had exceptional ball skills and a great long passing game, she had the uncanny ability to sniff out an intercept and run the length of the field.
-She is a noted big game player who deserves her place among the games best.
+She is a noted big game player who deserves her place among the game’s best.
 She represented NSW from 1990 to 2002 and has 42 international caps for Australia

 Our 17th inductee could not be here with us this evening.
 Steve Saunders played for NSW from 1980- 1986.
 He was a player who had great vision and exceptional hands.
 He played the game with a natural flair for the extraordinary.
 He had tremendous agility combined with good speed which always made him dangerous.